- Country or region

 - ASEAN Regional Integration Support from the EU (ARISE PLUS);

 - COMPASS (Statistics and integration monitoring);

 - ASEAN Project on the Protection of Intellectual Property Rights (ECAP III);

 - ASEAN Air Transport Integration Project (AATIP), and;

 The EU and ASEAN countries meet regularly to discuss issues and best practices and oversee the proper functioning of the agreement.

-Trading with Association of South East Asian Nations
+Trading with the Association of South East Asian Nations

-- Importing into the EU from Association of South East Asian Nations
+- Importing into the EU from the Association of South East Asian Nations

-- EU trade defence measures on imports from Association of South East Asian Nations
+- EU trade defence measures on imports from the Association of South East Asian Nations

-- Exporting from the EU to Association of South East Asian Nations
+- Exporting from the EU to the Association of South East Asian Nations

 - Trade relations are part of the EU's overall political and economic relations with ASEAN, Brunei Darussalam, Myanmar/Burma, Cambodia, Indonesia, Laos, Malaysia, Philippines, Singapore, Thailand and Vietnam